What is the Pill?

 - nausea (feeling sick) – try taking the Pill with food or in the evening

-If you have any of these side effects continue taking the pills.
-They will mostly settle after 2–3 months of taking the Pill.
-If they persist or are very disruptive, see your doctor or SHINE SA clinic as a change of the type of Pill may help.
+These side effects often settle with time.
+If they continue or are very bothersome, see your doctor or visit a SHINE SA clinic, as switching to a different type of Pill may help.

-In some people the hormones in the Pill can cause patchy brown discolouration to appear on the face, especially if you spend a lot of time in the sun.
-If this happens when you are on the Pill you can try to limit your sun exposure and use sunscreen.
-The brown discolouration can take time to fade, even if you stop taking the Pill, and may require specialised treatment.
+For some people, the hormones in the Pill can cause patchy brown marks on the face (‘melasma’), especially if you spend a lot of time in the sun.
+If this happens, try to limit sun exposure and use sunscreen.
+The discolouration can take time to fade, even if you stop taking the Pill, and may sometimes need specialised treatment.

 Who should not take the Pill?

 The Pill is safe for most people.
-In particular, the risks of taking the Pill are less than the risks of being pregnant.
+In general, the risks of taking the Pill are less than the risks of being pregnant.

 The Pill is not suitable for someone who: